karesztrk/breadtoolkit/README.md

 ## Testing

-Tester running is powered by [Jest](https://jestjs.io/).
+Test running is powered by [Jest](https://jestjs.io/).
 While [React Testing Library](https://testing-library.com/) is responsible for Component based Unit testing.
+E2E testing is easy using [Cypress](https://www.cypress.io/).
+Running, executing and recording end-user experience is handled by this library.